Skip to main content

 Languages Common

 Radiant Sensitivity.
-When the ghoul takes radiant damage, it has disadvantage on attack rolls and on Perception checks that rely on sight until the end of its next turn.
+When the ghoul takes radiant damage, it has on attack rolls and on Perception checks that rely on sight until the end of its next turn.

 Undead Nature.
 Ghouls and ghasts don’t require air, sustenance, or sleep.